csu-hmc/opty/docs/theory.rst

 minimizes the objective and enforces the constraints.
-This problem can be rewritten as a `nonlinear programming`_ (NLP) problem using `direct collocation`_ transcription methods and solved using a variety of optimization algorithms suitable for NLP problems.
+This problem can be rewritten as a `nonlinear programming`_ (NLP) problem using `direct collocation`_ transcription methods and solved using a variety of optimization algorithms suitable for NLP problems [Betts2010]_.

 .. _optimal control: https://en.wikipedia.org/wiki/Optimal_control
 .. _nonlinear programming: https://en.wikipedia.org/wiki/Nonlinear_programming